Greviansonula/greviansonula/README.md

 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning data analytics and machine learning
 - 💞️ I’m looking to collaborate on the above topics
-- 📫 How to reach me greviansonula@gmail.com
+- 📫 How to reach me greviansonula@dpart.co.ke
+- 🕸️ www.dpart.co.ke

 <!---
 Greviansonula/Greviansonula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.